Multi-photon entanglement and interferometry: Falsification of a realistic world view

-Quantum mechanics predicts the maximal violation of the inequality (\ref{inequality}) by a factor of $2\sqrt{2}$.
-Hence, the threshold visibility to violate (\ref{inequality}) is given by the inverse of this factor: $1/2\sqrt{2}\simeq35.4\%$.
-The average visibility observed in the experiment, $78.4\%$, greatly exceeds the threshold.
-Further, it was shown (Uffink, 2002; Seevinck and Svetlichny, 2002; Yu \textit{et al}., 2003) that if $\left\vert \langle\hat{A}\rangle\right\vert >4$, which was the case, one has an unambiguous evidence for genuine four-particle entanglement (such value is inexplicable by any hybrid model using 3 or less photon entanglement).
+The experimental results confirmed the quantum predictions, within an experimental uncertainty.
+The obtained average visibility\footnote{The imperfect visibilities, which are typical in multi-photon experiments, are mainly caused by two reasons (see also section~\ref{sec:SWAP}).
+First, higher-order emissions of entangled photons give rise to the undesired components in the multi-photon states.
+Second, the partial distinguishability of photons from different emissions or sources causes some degree of incoherence.
+There may be also alignment problems.} of $(71\pm4)\%$ clearly surpasses the threshold of $50\%$, necessary for a violation of local realism in three-particle GHZ experiments (Mermin, 1990b; Roy and Singh, 1991; \.{Z}ukowski and Kaszlikowski, 1997; Ryff, 1997).

-\subsection{Two-observer GHZ-like correlations}
+Four-photon entanglement was later demonstrated by Pan \textit{et al}., 2001a, and Eibl \textit{et al}., 2003), and used for a corresponding multi-photon falsification of local realism (see also Zhao \textit{et al}.
+(2003a)).

-One may ask: Can the conflict between quantum mechanics and local realism arise for two-particle systems, for the definite predictions, and for the whole ensemble?
-Namely, can the GHZ reasoning be reduced to a two-party (thus two space-like separated regions) case while its all-versus-nothing feature is still retained?
-If so, one can then refute local realism in the simplest and the most essential irreducible way.
-Further, since the EPR reasoning involved only two particles, such a refutation would be an even more direct counterargument against the EPR ideas than the three-particle one.
+\subsubsection{Two-observer GHZ-like correlations}

-In a recent debate (Cabello, 2001a, 2001b, 2003; Lvovsky, 2002; Marinatto, 2003; Chen \textit{et al}., 2003) it has been shown that an all-versus-nothing violation of local realism does exist for two-particle four-dimensional entangled systems (Chen \textit{et al}., 2003).
+Interestingly, the GHZ reasoning can be reduced to a two-party (thus two space-like separated regions) case while its all-versus-nothing feature is still retained.
+One option is to encode three two-state quantum systems in distinct degrees of freedom of only two photons.
+Thereby a GHZ-type argument, now also necessarily involving non-contextuality\footnote{See section V.D for a discussion of this concept.}, can be applied in this two-particle scheme (Zukowski 1991, Michler \textit{et al.} 2000a).
+The second option is to find suitable EPR elements of reality in the two particle case, and to show that they are internally inconsistent.
+Such an approach has been taken by Bernstein {\em et al.} (1993) for a (spin-less) two particle interferometer.
+Later, after a considerable debate (Cabello, 2001a, 2001b, 2003; Lvovsky, 2002; Marinatto, 2003; Chen \textit{et al}., 2003), it was shown that an all versus nothing violation of local realism can be shown for two particle four-dimensional entangled systems.
 In this new refutation of local realism, one recovers EPR's original situation of two-party perfect correlations, but with much less complexity.
-However, this becomes possible with a new approach for defining elements of reality, which nevertheless strictly follows the EPR criteria (Chen \textit{et al}., 2003).
+This becomes possible with a new approach for defining elements of reality, which nevertheless strictly follows the EPR criteria.